hermanzdosilovic/utr/lab-2/README.md

 ## About

+Minimize given DFA.

 This solution is written in Java.

 ### Input

-The input consists of several lines:
+Input consists of several lines:

-1. Alphabetically sorted set of states separated with `,`.
+1. Alphabetically sorted set of states separated with `,`
-2. Alphabetically sorted set of alphabet symbols separated with `,`.
+2. Alphabetically sorted set of alphabet symbols separated with `,`
-3. Alphabetically sorted set of acceptable states separated with `,`.
+3. Alphabetically sorted set of acceptable states separated with `,`
 4. Initial state
 5. and all other lines specify the transition function:
   * currentState`,`symbolOfAlphabet`->`setOfStates